mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 * **Result**: Published nine blog posts
 * **Grade**: A-

-I was on track to publish 10 posts, but I decided to forego my tenth post to make time to produce my video course.
-Nevertheless, I'm pleased with the results of my blog posts this year.
+I was on track to publish 10 posts, but I decided to skip my tenth post in order to make [my video course](https://hitthefrontpage.com).
+Nevertheless, I'm pleased with the results of my blogging this year.

 ### Learn one new technology